fabXlabs/fabX/README.md

 * each tool can have a number of qualifications required to be able to use the tool
 * each qualification can allow usage of one or more tools
 * different modes for tools
     * unlock mode: short pulse on unlock, e.g. for door openers or drawers
     * keep mode: output as long as card is nearby card reader, e.g. for laser cutters
 * multiple tools can be attached to a single device, the device shows a selection screen for the tool to be used
 * multiple administrators
 * (RESTful) API allowing for extension

+## ❌ Limitations

+These are features which can be found in other systems for this use-case but we currently do not intend to implement.
+If you require these or other features and would like to extend fabX, you're welcome to open an issue for discussion.

+* no booking system
+* no time-tracking of machine-time
+* no payment
+* While the devices have a (limited) caching mechanism built-in, they work best with connection to the backend.
+The backend can run on-site (i.e. in the LAN of the space), but e.g. multiple backend instances are currently not supported.

 ## Requirements